Getting Started with Windows Drivers

 |Adhere to stricter reliability and serviceability requirements (e.g. driver package isolation)||Yes||No|

-While it won't be required for a driver running only on Windows 10 Desktop to meet the additional requirements for a Windows Driver, doing so will enhance driver serviceability and reliability, as well as preparing the driver for possible future certification on Windows 10X.
+While it won't be required for a driver running only on Windows Desktop to meet the additional requirements for a Windows Driver, doing so will enhance driver serviceability and reliability, as well as preparing the driver for possible future certification on non-Desktop variants of Windows.